bitdabbler/tinycrypto/README.md

 }
 ```

-Now, imagine that we want to start using a new `Key`, but for defined transition period, we still be able to access the values encrypted with the old key:
+Now, imagine that we want to start using a new `Key`, but for defined transition period, still be able to access the values encrypted with the old key:

 ```go
 newKey, err := NewRandomKey()